eclipse/mosaic.website/content/tutorials/barnim_basic/_index.md

 1. A car (**Car A**) which is equipped with ad hoc communication (WiFi) capabilities detects an environmental hazard - in this case an icy section on the road.
-2. **Car A** now sends out a DENM which reaches other cars in its (relatively small) dissemination area.
+2. **Car A** now sends out a Decentralized Environmental Notification Message (DENM), which reaches other cars in its (relatively small) dissemination area.
 With multi hop routing, the DENM message is transported upstream towards other vehicles.
 3. Cars that do not have any form of communication equipment are not warned and drive towards the icy part of the road.
 Since they have careful and responsible drivers they slow down to avoid accidents.
 4. Cars that are equipped with the appropriate communication equipment are able to receive the DENM, which induces them to use a different route (green) which is safer and faster due to the lack of ice on it.
 5. Last but not least, there is a **WeatherServer** that propagates weather information over the cellular network.
+6. Im summary, while the simulation is running, you should see with the [Websocket Visualizer](/docs/visualization), vehicles as moving markers indicating when they are sending **V2X** messages (green vehicles) and receiving **V2X** messages (red vehicles).

 {{< figure src="images/barnim-map.png" title="Overview of Barnim tutorial scenario" numbered="true" >}}